Konstantin8105/sd-old/README.md

 FEA for steel structural engineer on golang

+Some options:
+* Minimal build configuration
-Minimal build configuration.
-Best way is Go native code.
+* Best way is Go native code

 ### Procedures of workflow
 1. Create new git branch